resource11/kathleenmcmahondotdev/README.md

 This is a much-needed update for my personal website.
 It's less a portfolio and more a centralized reference for all my various internet-related activities.

-## Installation

 This website is built using [Gatsby](https://www.gatsbyjs.org)

-From there, you can follow enchilada's setup instructions.
-Let me know if you run into any issues!

 ## Contributing